dotlang/language/README.md

 }
 ```

-## Generics
+## Generic Types

-We have a `type` keyword used to represent any type in the program.
-You can use this keyword to define a generic type or function.
+Generic types are defined similar to a function but using `type` keyword for their type arguments (Example 1).

-Note that arguments of type `type` must be named like a type, not like a binding.
+Note that arguments of type `type` must be named like a type, not like a binding, and must receive value at compile time.
+This means that you cannot use a runtime dynamic binding value as a type.

 If you assign a generic function to a lambda, the type argument must have a value (Because value of a type argument must be provided at compile time) (Example 4).